Parallel Tokenizers: Rethinking Encoder Models' Vocabulary Design in Cross-Lingual Transfer of Low-Resource Languages: Abstract

 \section{Abstract}

-Tokenization defines the foundation of multilingual language models by determining how words are represented and shared across languages.
-However, existing methods often fail to support effective cross-lingual transfer because semantically equivalent words are assigned distinct embeddings.
+Tokenization forms the basis of multilingual language models, yet existing methods often limit cross-lingual transfer by mapping semantically equivalent words to different embeddings.
 For example, ``\textit{I eat rice}'' in English and ``\textit{Ina cin shinkafa}'' in Hausa are typically mapped to different vocabulary indices, preventing shared representations and limiting cross-lingual generalization.
-We introduce \textbf{parallel tokenizers}.
-This new framework trains tokenizers monolingually and then aligns their vocabularies exhaustively using bilingual dictionaries or word-to-word translation, ensuring consistent indices for semantically equivalent words.
+This problem is even more pronounced in low-resource languages, where shared representations could offer the greatest benefit.
+We introduce \textbf{parallel tokenizers}, a new framework that first trains tokenizers monolingually and then aligns their vocabularies exhaustively using bilingual dictionaries or word-to-word translation.
 This alignment enforces a shared semantic space across languages while naturally improving fertility balance.
 To assess their effectiveness, we pretrain a transformer encoder from scratch on thirteen low-resource languages and evaluate it on sentiment analysis, hate speech detection, emotion classification, and sentence embedding similarity.
-Across all tasks, models trained with parallel tokenizers outperform conventional multilingual baselines, confirming that rethinking tokenization is essential for advancing multilingual representation learning--especially in low-resource settings.\footnote{Code can be found at anonymous.com}
+Across all tasks, models trained with parallel tokenizers outperform conventional multilingual baselines, confirming that rethinking tokenization is essential for advancing multilingual representation learning--especially in low-resource settings. \footnote{Code can be found at \href{https://github.com/dehanalkautsar/parallel_tokenizers}{Github}.}